harshbsv/harshbsv/README.md

 - 🔭 I’m currently working on building a portfolio of UIKit and SwiftUI apps 😁.
 - 🌱 I’m currently learning SwiftUI 2.0, and Flutter 😁
 - 💬 Ask me about - I'm more than happy to help out with anything Flutter related!!
-- 👯 I’m looking to collaborate on any Flutter or SwiftUI projects!!
+- 👯 I’m looking to collaborate/work on any Flutter or SwiftUI projects!!
 - 😄 Pronouns: He/Him
 - 📫 How to reach me: harshsolo.dev@gmail.com
 - About Me: I am a self-taught programmer.
 Mobile apps always fascinated me, and it has been my childhood dream to learn and build amazing mobile apps.
 I was in the final semester of my Masters, puzzled about my career ahead.
 However, one introductory cookbook later, I knew what I wanted to work on - Flutter!!